 Using Solids Flow Properties to Design Mass- and Funnel-Flow Hoppers was published in Powder and Bulk Solids.
 It's similar to the T&C article, but it includes a funnel flow bin example.

-URI Notes is an up-to-date pdf of my book Storage and Flow of Bulk Solids, and I update it regular.y for clarity, brevity, and levity.
+URI Notes is an up-to-date pdf of my book Storage and Flow of Bulk Solids, and I update it regularly for clarity, brevity, and levity.
 I use it in the powder handling course that I give at the University of Rhode Island.
 It requires a password to open because I offer the textbook on my home page.
 The abridged version of my book does not require a password.
 It has everything that the unabridged book has sans process vessels.

 The concepts are straightforward, but the analysis can be painful because the equations are serpentine, and the calculations are iterative.
 The compressed file Hopper Design Files contains the Excel files that I use to analyze shear cell and permeability test results to predict powder flow behavior or design bins.
 The hopper design workbook has some nice VBA-driven macros that walk the user through Jenike's methods.
 The regression workbook can be used to regress shear cell and permeability test data to determine the parameters used in the hopper design workbook.
 To design a hopper or predict powder flow behavior, you only need the following computer skills: CTRL+C and CTRL+V. Easy as π !